Encapsulated crawl space in a North Carolina home with white vapor barrier on floor and walls

 Best For Mild moisture, tight budget Full moisture control, long-term protection

 For most homes in the Holly Springs and Raleigh area, full encapsulation provides the most reliable long-term protection.
 A vapor barrier installation can be a good starting point for homeowners with mild moisture issues and a tighter budget — and it can often be upgraded to full encapsulation later.
+For the building science behind why sealed crawl spaces outperform vented ones in NC, see sealed vs vented crawl spaces.

 Benefits of Crawl Space Encapsulation